Warner-Bell/aws-s3hosted-website-devops/README.md

-# 🌐 S3 Hosted Website Template
+# 🌐 EASY!!! - `AWS S3-Hosted Website CI\CD` - EASY!!!

-This project provides a template for hosting a static website on Amazon S3 with CloudFront distribution, using GitHub Actions for automated deployment and updates.
-All of the code was created with the assistance of **Amazon Q**.
+This project provides a super easy solution for hosting a static website on Amazon S3, using a DevOps workflow, IAC & GitHub Actions for automated deployment and updates. **All you need is a domain and a hosted zone!**

+**Note:** *All of the code was created with the assistance of **Amazon Q***

 ## 🚀 Features